VS Angel Candice Swanepoel Squats In Tight Leggings In New Workout Video

 Candice Swanepoel got pulses seriously racing in a new workout video posted to her Instagram account.
-The gorgeous Victoria’s Secret Angel put her seriously fit and toned body on full display in the black and white clip, which showed her getting in a workout in the gym in a pair of seriously tight leggings.
+The gorgeous Victoria’s Secret Angel put her seriously fit and toned body on full display in the black-and-white clip, which showed her getting in a workout in the gym in a pair of seriously tight leggings.

 The clip – posted online on September 30 – showed 30-year-old Candice getting her squats in while holding weights on her shoulders and in her hands as she was filmed from behind in her skimpy gym gear, which also included a racerback sports bra that showed off her tiny bare middle.

-As well as squatting with the weights, the mom of two also hit the floor to do a few leg lifts with weights tied to her ankles as well as lifting her knee while laying on her side.
+As well as squatting with the weights, the mom of two also hit the floor to do a few leg lifts with weights tied to her ankles as well as lifting her knee while lying on her side.

-With her long blonde hair tied up away from her face in a ponytail, the flawless model got a pretty serious workout in in what appeared to be her home gym.
+With her long blond hair tied up away from her face in a ponytail, the flawless model got a pretty serious workout in what appeared to be her home gym.
 She revealed in the caption that she was getting a sweat on while wearing the gear from Alo Yoga.

 Fans definitely took notice of Candice’s toned figure in the comments section, as many of her impressed followers flooded the post with praise for the gorgeous supermodel.